tomchen/animated-svg-clock/README.md

 ## License

-MIT license for the code, but Swiss railway clock design is copyrighted
+MIT license for the code, but Swiss railway clock **design is copyrighted**.